-For more than a decade, The Grossman Group has adopted her wonderful tradition by sharing in her sentiments with our clients by sending Elsie’s famous spices and sharing her treasured recipes.
+For almost two decades, The Grossman Group has adopted her wonderful tradition by sharing in her sentiments with folks in our network by passing along Elsie’s famous pie and spice mix recipes.

-You know it’s a special tradition when clients call in early November wondering whether the agency is celebrating Grandma Elsie, and whether or not they’re on the list to get new recipes and spices first-hand.
+You know it’s a special tradition when clients call in early November wondering whether the agency is celebrating Grandma Elsie, and if there's a new recipe.

 The Famous Recipes

-We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his partner, Peg Champion.
+We also have some delicious extensions to Grandma Elsie's reach, which were suggested to us by a colleague, Brad Whitworth, and his wife, Peg Champion.
 It turns out that Grandma Elsie’s spice mix isn't just a must-have for pies.

-Over the next few weeks we’ll be sharing some of those recipes on the blog, along with that of her famous pumpkin pie, so stay tuned!
+Over the next few weeks we’ll be sharing some of those recipes (including a new one!) on the blog, along with that of her famous pumpkin pie, so stay tuned!

 We hope you'll enjoy all.